 Rabbi: Jeffrey T. Segelman

 Rabbi Jeffrey Segelman has been the rabbi of the Westchester Jewish Center since 1987.
 Born and raised in Boston, he received bachelors’ degrees from Boston University and Boston Hebrew College.
 He earned his master’s degree and rabbinic ordination from the Jewish Theological Seminary (JTS) in New York.
 Before coming to WJC, he was the rabbi of the Wayne Conservative Congregation.
-He is married to Marla and is the father of Aviva (and Jeremy), Elan (and Elisheva) and Uri, and grandfather of Ateret, Menachem and Malka.
-Rabbi Segelman recently returned from a sabbatical leave during which time he devoted his energies to learning and writing, particularly in the areas of Kabbalah, worship and modern spirituality.
+He is married to Marla and has three children and seven grandchildren.

 Early Childhood Director: Sabrina Landau

-Sabrina Landau, originally from New Rochelle, NY, is beginning her second year as Early Childhood Director at WJC.
-Sabrina is excited to embark on a "Reggio Journey" with her teaching staff.
-She has years of experience in Jewish education and has worked as a Preschool Director, a Preschool Camp Director and a Consultant on learning and teaching at Early Childhood Centers across the country.
-Along with teaching and administrative skills, Sabrina brings creative talents - as a tap dancer, horseback riding instructor and theatrical director - to share with the children and families of the Westchester Jewish Center.
+Sabrina Landau, originally from New Rochelle, NY, serves as the Early Childhood Director at WJC.
+She possesses years of experience in Jewish education and has worked as a Preschool Director, a Preschool Camp Director and a Consultant on learning and teaching at Early Childhood Centers across the country.
+Along with teaching and administrative skills, Sabrina brings creative talents - as a tap dancer, horseback riding instructor, and theatrical director - to share with the children and families of the Westchester Jewish Center.
 She received her MA in Jewish Education from Touro College and completed the doctoral program at Azrieli Graduate School.
-Sabrina is a proud parent of her son, Yaakov who is spending the year in Israel to further his Jewish education.
+Sabrina is a proud parent of three: Yaakov, Thommie and Goldie.

 Librarian: Arlene Ratzabi

-Arlene has been the Librarian of Westchester Jewish Center for the past four years.
-Arlene began her library career in Israel after completing her Masters in Library Science at Columbia University.
+Arlene joined the Westchester Jewish Center as the Librarian in February 2007.
+Arlene began her library career in Israel after completing her Master's in Library Science at Columbia University.
 She spent ten years as a professional librarian in Israel, first as a Periodicals Librarian at the National and University Library in Jerusalem, and then as the Acquisitions Librarian at the Central Library of Agricultural Science in Rehovot.
-After moving back to New York, she used her library background to begin a new career as an Executive Recruiter with a boutique recruiting firm.
-Through the years Arlene became very involved with her synagogue in Queens and decided that she would like to return to the Jewish community in a professional capacity and use her library background and joined the staff of the Westchester Jewish Center.
+After moving back to New York, she built upon her library background to begin a new career as an Executive Recruiter with a boutique recruiting firm.
+Through the years, Arlene became very involved with her synagogue in Queens and decided that she would like to return to the Jewish community in a professional capacity and joined the staff of the Westchester Jewish Center.

 Superintendent: Jose Luis Fonseca